Ninlil: Ninlil and Shalash

 The god list An = Anum attests that the Syrian goddess Shalash (not to be confused with the weather goddess Shala) was viewed as analogous to Ninlil, similar to how their respective husbands, Dagan and Enlil, were viewed as equivalents.
-It is possible that in Mari, Ninlil's name was a logographic representation of Shalash's.
-She is also attested alongside Dagan in an offering list from Emar, though she most likely simply represents his local spouse, presumably to be identified as Shalash.
-She is otherwise absent from Emar, the only other exception being an imported Mesopotamian god list, a variant of the Weidner list.
+It is possible that in Mari, Ninlil's name was used as a logographic representation of Shalash's.
+She is also attested alongside Dagan in an offering list from Emar, though she most likely simply represents his local spouse, presumably also Shalash.
+She is otherwise absent from Emar, the only other exception being an imported Mesopotamian god list, a variant of the Weidner god list.
 Especially in Mari, Shalash could also be identified with Ninhursag instead.

 A trilingual list from Ugarit attests the equivalence between Mesopotamian Ninlil, Ugaritic Athirat and a Hurrian goddess only labeled as Ašte Kumurbineve, which means "wife of Kumarbi" in the Hurrian language.
 Kumarbi was a god considered analogous to Dagan and due to this association Shalash also came to be viewed as his wife.
 As a pair, they could also be equated with Enlil and Ninlil.